Natalie, a Ph.D. in Clinical Psychology, is a freelance writer who is always searching for what lies within the potential.

 If you need some help, try one of the sweet or savory pie recipes included at the bottom of this article.

-What is welcomed today is anything that has no packaging whatsoever such as fresh fruit and vegetables, Have you been wanting to buy some new electronic gadget or household item?
-Buy a floor sample which not only comes package free it also is usually discounted.
+What is welcomed today is anything that has no packaging whatsoever, such as fresh fruit and vegetables.
+Have you been wanting to buy some new electronic gadget or household item?
+Buy a floor sample which not only comes package free but also is usually discounted.
 Look for cheap store brands which often save money by forgoing the excess packaging.

-Anyone who has had a garden and grown zucchini, also called courgette, know that during this late summer month the squash tend to grow like crazy.
-The will reach a gargantuan size is not harvested.
+Anyone who has had a garden and grown zucchini, also called courgette, knows that during this late summer month, the squash tend to grow like crazy.
+They will reach a gargantuan size if not harvested.
 It is not unusual for zucchini left on the vine to grow to over three feet in length.
-They are generally harvested at an immature stage when they are about six to ten inches so the growth spurt that often occurs in August means that even gardeners with only a plant of two could be picking several courgette daily.
-The obvious problem then, is after eating, freezing, pickling and gifting the harvested squash what do you do with what’s still left over?
+They are generally harvested at an immature stage when they are about 6 to 10 inches, so the growth spurt that often occurs in August means that even gardeners with only a plant of two could be picking several courgettes daily.
+The obvious problem, then, is after eating, freezing, pickling and gifting the harvested squash, what do you do with what’s still left over?

 - Not all zucchini are uniformly green.
-For example, Gourmet Gold and Clairmore Yellow are bright gold, Romanesco are beige with bright green stripes, Zephyr are two-toned, colored green on the bottom and yellow on the top, Caserta or Heirloom are light greenish grey, and Magda are a green so pale as to appear white.
+For example, Gourmet Gold and Clarimore Yellow are bright gold, Romanesco is beige with bright green stripes, Zephyr is two-toned and colored green on the bottom and yellow on the top, Caserta or Heirloom are light greenish grey, and Magda is a green so pale as to appear white.